 In the mid-18th Century, French colonists settled in the Canadian province of Nova Scotia, just above the tip of what is now Maine.
 These settlers, known as the Acadians, were soon exiled by the British and found refuge in Southern Louisiana, with its already-strong French heritage.
 The Acadians eventually became known as "Cajuns" and developed their own distinct lifestyle and dialect, now known as Cajun French.

-So go ahead, let us give you a lagniappe (see definition below) and teach you a few Cajun French words and phrases for you to try out when you’re in Baton Rouge.
+So go ahead, have a little lagniappe (see definition below).
+Try out some of these Cajun French words and phrases when you’re in Baton Rouge.
 Locals may laugh, but we guarantee they’ll love it!

 A spicy sausage made with pork, typically used in gumbos and other Cajun dishes.